-The “Asylum and Migration” Programme in Greece, financed by Iceland, Liechtenstein and Norway, was awarded a total budget of 16,5 million euros as part of the EEA Grants 2014 – 2021.
+The “Asylum and Migration” (Addressing urgent needs for the reception and screening of asylum seekers and for the accommodation of vulnerable groups) programme in Greece, financed by Iceland, Liechtenstein and Norway, was awarded a total budget of 16,5 million euros as part of the EEA Grants 2014 – 2021.
 The program aspires to contribute to ensuring legal protection, support and care for the most vulnerable asylum seekers, with emphasis on unaccompanied children.

 The Greek Asylum and Migration programme is organised in four outcomes:

-Outcome 2 will be implemented through one pre-defined project: “Capacity development for dignified reception and protection of the rights of migrants and asylum seekers in Greece” by the Norwegian Refugee Council (NRC)/NORCAP.
-The total amount of the grant for the project is 3,5 million euros.
+Outcome 2 is implemented through the pre-defined project: “Capacity building in Greece: Capacity development for dignified reception and protection of the rights of migrants and asylum seekers in Greece” by the Norwegian Refugee Council (NRC)/NORCAP.
+The total amount of the grant is 3.5 million euros for two years.
 (Read more…)

-Outcome 3 will be implemented through one pre-defined project: “Quality assurance of asylum procedures and free legal aid to vulnerable asylum seekers” by the United Nations High Commissioner for Refugees (UNHCR).
-The total amount of the grant for the project is 3,0 million euros.
+Outcome 3 was implemented through the pre-defined project: “Quality assurance of asylum procedures and free legal aid to vulnerable asylum seekers” by the United Nations High Commissioner for Refugees (UNHCR).
+The total amount of the grant was 3 million euros for one year.
 (Read more…)

-Outcome 4 will be implemented through one pre-defined project: “Assisted voluntary return and reintegration of vulnerable groups” by the International Organization for Migration (IOM).
-The total amount of the grant for the project is 1,0 million euros.
+Outcome 4 will be implemented through the pre-defined project: “Assisted voluntary return and reintegration of vulnerable groups” by the International Organization for Migration (IOM).
+The total amount of the grant is 1 million euros for one year.
 (Read more…)

 In addition to these four outcomes, the Programme shall contribute to strengthening bilateral relations between Greece and the Donor States.
 For this reason, a Bilateral Fund is reserved facilitate donor partnership projects by carrying out, inert alia, match-making events and activities in conjunction with launching calls for proposals, as well as by encouraging donor partnership projects in call texts.
 (Read more…)